-The appeal of its seduction are in it’s promises:
+The appeal of its seduction is in its promises:

-Methamphetamine offers users an immediate and intense rush, that is true.
-It creates a chemical reaction in your brain that causes an unnatural amount of dopamine to flood the body, causing energy levels to increase, metabolism to increase and appetite to decrease.
-For a first-time user it seems like a great thing, lots of energy, decreased appetite and weight loss… perfect.
+Methamphetamine offers users an immediate and intense rush, and that is true.
+It creates a chemical reaction in your brain that causes an unnatural amount of dopamine to flood the body, causing energy levels to increase, metabolism to increase, and appetite to decrease.
+For a first-time user, it seems like a great thing, lots of energy, decreased appetite, and weight loss… sounds perfect, doesn’t it?

-The drug, however, isn’t perfect, it is far from perfection.
+The drug, however, isn’t perfect.
+In fact, it’s far from perfection.
 The immediate rush or “flash” lasts for just a few minutes, and users often take more even before the initial substance is out of their system, chasing that rush again.
-Following the use of meth there can be up to three-days of feeling bad as the body readjusts to a normal amount of dopamine.
-Users report feeling grumpy, having headaches and low energy.
-The way to overcome the bad feelings is of course, use more meth.
+Following the use of meth there can be up to three days of feeling bad as the body readjusts to a normal amount of dopamine.
+Users report feeling grumpy, having headaches, and having low energy.
+The way to overcome the bad feelings is, of course, to use more meth.
 This cycle takes the user down the road to addiction.

 In addition to addiction, long-term methamphetamine users develop a tolerance for the drug and need more and more to achieve their high.
 This takes their body farther and farther from the normal regulated amount of dopamine that it needs.
 Chronic use can change the structure and function of the brain.

 Effects of long-term meth use

 Long-term users often develop memory loss, paranoia or hallucinations.
 Mood disturbances are common along with aggressive and sometimes violent behavior.
 Deficits in thinking and motor skills occur with long-term use, along with severe dental problems and weight loss.